quarkusio/quarkus-super-heroes/CONTRIBUTING.md

 We may use this information to acknowledge your contributions in release announcements.

+### Discuss non-trivial contribution ideas with committers
+If you're considering anything more than correcting a typo or fixing a minor bug, please discuss it by [creating an issue on our issue tracker](https://github.com/quarkusio/quarkus-super-heroes/issues?q=is%3Aissue) before submitting a pull request.
+We're happy to provide guidance but please spend an hour or two researching the subject on your own including searching the forums for prior discussions.

+### Create your branch from main
+Create your topic branch to be submitted as a pull request from `main`.

+### Keep commits focused
+Remember each ticket should be focused on a single item of interest since the tickets are used to produce the changelog.
+Since each commit should be tied to a single GitHub issue, ensure that your commits are focused.
+For example, do not include an update to a transitive library in your commit unless the GitHub is to update the library.
+Reviewing your commits is essential before sending a pull request.

 ### Code reviews

 All submissions, including submissions by project members, need to be reviewed by at least one committer before being merged.